AndreiBoris/riddle-game/README.md

 **If you find some kind of bug that makes the game less enjoyable you can save the game and contact me at Andrei.Borissenko@gmail.com.
 Most fixes would be compatible with older saved versions of the game.
-Though I have test this game enough that I hope you won't have to deal with anything truly annoying.
+Though I have tested this game enough that I hope you won't have to deal with anything truly annoying.
 Cheers!